Biano-AI/biano-ai.github.io/_posts/2023-05-11-binary-image-segmentation-using-synthetic-datasets.md

 ## Train, analyse, adjust, repeat
 ### White noise model

-Then train your first model and look where it fails.
-In our case, we found that the white noise background did not generalize well.
-The model learnt that foreground is that thing that is not a white noise.
-So we abandoned this approach completely.
-For further reference, we will call this model a "white noise model".
+Then train your first model and observe where it fails.
+In our case, we discovered that the white noise background did not generalize well.
+The model overfitted to the white noise.
+Consequently, we completely abandoned this approach.
+For future reference, we will refer to this model as the "white noise model".

 <img alt="white noise model" src="/assets/2023-05-11-binary-image-segmentation-using-synthetic-datasets/models/126216667.jpg" width=300 >
 <img alt="white noise model" src="/assets/2023-05-11-binary-image-segmentation-using-synthetic-datasets/models/126216667_white_noise.jpg" width=300 >